 Expanded insurance coverage is also available to cover the costs of pre-claim defense costs and business expenses that are accumulated when a plan sponsor needs to change or modify the plan to make it compliant.

 Your fiduciary liability policy will usually cover all your legal defense costs, all settlements negotiated, damages awarded by the court when there’s a finding of wrongdoing, and investigations into the alleged wrongdoing.

 It’s important to remember that fiduciary liability coverage is fairly focused and narrow.
 The focus is clearly on breach of duties related to the mismanagement of benefits.
 Obviously, fiduciary liability policies will not cover criminal acts and intentional wrongdoing, the intentional embezzlement of fidelity bonds or any other corporate funds.

-Fiduciary Liability Insurance Costs
+What Does Fiduciary Liability Insurance Cost?

 Some of the most common factors that impact fiduciary liability premiums include total plan assets under management, the limits of the policy, and quality of service providers.

 Generally, policies can range from $500 to $2,500 per year, depending on the specific needs of your company.
 Policies can cover as much as $20 million per year.

 The scope of fiduciary liability insurance has broadened over the years as claims activity has increased.
 Although insurance provides the protection your business needs, it’s still a good idea to explore your options in order to find the best rate possible.

 We’ve made it easier than ever before to complete the purchase and get coverage.
 How easy?
 We don’t even need to see equity ownership or financial statements from you.